hilmanski/onebitedev-hugo-old/content/posts/how-to-create-a-frameworkagnostic-javascript-plugin.md

 There are hundreds of frameworks in the JavaScript ecosystem, and each one of these frameworks provide us with a system to create plugins in order to add new things to the framework.

-If you take a look at the NPM registry, where almost all JavaScript plugins are published, you will see more than a million plugins published as both simple libraries and frameworks.

-How you create plugins for each framework may differ significantly.
-For example, Vue.js has its own plugin system, which is different from how you’d create plugins for React.js.
-However, it all boils down to the same JavaScript code.

-Therefore, being able to create plugins with Vanilla JavaScript gives you the ability to create a plugin that works regardless of the framework in question.

-“A framework-agnostic JavaScript plugin is a plugin that works without needing the context of a framework.
-You can use the plugin in any framework, and even without a framework”

 ## What to keep in mind when building a library

 You should have a goal for your plugin — this is the key thing your plugin is meant to achieve